Tiffany Lemery

 I am licensed in Alaska with over 10 years of professional work experience.
 I am internationally certified in Eye Movement Desensitization and Reprocessing therapist and nationally certified as a Master Addition Counselor.
 I have experience in helping clients with coping with addictions, trauma and abuse, anger management, & motivation, self esteem, and confidence.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

-I am licensed in Alaska, Pennsylvania, and Texas with over 7 years of professional work experience.
-I specialize in working with teenagers and young adults.
+I am licensed in Alaska with 14 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, and confidence, & coping with life changes.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+Taking the first step to sign up for therapy can take courage and I want to congratulate you for getting started!

 Acea Starks